 Make a will

 You’re never too young to make a will.
-If you die without one, any possessions you own such as your house, jewellery, a car, artwork, etc, may be distributed according to the law rather than how you’d like.
-By sorting your will out early, you can also make sure your beneficiaries don’t pay more inheritance tax than necessary.
+If you die without a will, any possessions you own may be distributed according to the law rather than how you’d like.
+By sorting out your will early, you can also make sure that your loved ones don’t pay more inheritance tax than required.

 Here are some tips to guide you as you start thinking about long-term plans:

 To make the most of your money, make sure you take advantage of your yearly tax-free savings allowance with an ISA.